jwass/maptime-boston-python/slides/slides.md

 [libspatialindex](https://libspatialindex.github.io/)
 =====================================================

- - Library for creating and storing spatial indexes
+ - Library for creating and storing spatial indexes like [R-trees](https://en.wikipedia.org/wiki/R-tree) and other variants
+ - Spatial indexes are a critical component of making spatial applications fast.
  - Provides indexes for spatial+temporal data too (MVTree and TPRTree)